Find out how you can get involved in recruiting and training early years teachers.

 You shouldn’t recommend any trainee for the award of EYTS until they have met all the Teachers’ Standards (Early Years).

 There are 4 routes that lead to the award of early years teacher status.
 Details of available funding, including bursary rates for the academic year 2018 to 2019 are in our early years initial teacher training (ITT): funding guidance.

 Graduate entry (full-time)

 We fund this route and training is typically over a 1 year period.
-Trainees with high academic achievement may be eligible for a bursary.
+Some trainees may be eligible for a bursary.

 Graduate employment based (part-time)